Russia says up to Syrians to discuss Assad's fate

 “The fate of Assad should be discussed by Syrians themselves, not Russia,” Peskov told reporters on a conference call.

-“Now efforts are focused on drawing up the lists of who to recognize as terrorist organizations, who to consider moderate opposition which can and should be part of the political settlement...
+“Now efforts are focused on drawing up the lists of who to recognize as terrorist organisations, who to consider moderate opposition which can and should be part of the political settlement...
 Disagreements among certain countries exist.
 Positions are getting closer,” he said.

-Reporting by Maria Tsvetkova; writing by Maria Kiselyova; editing by Christian Lowe
+(Reporting by Maria Tsvetkova; writing by Maria Kiselyova; editing by Christian Lowe)